nicolasparada/blog/content/posts/passwordless-auth-server.md

 callback.Fragment = f.Encode()
 ```

-We plan to redirect to the given redirect URI; you could use the query string to add the JWT, but I've seen that a hash fragment is used in APIs.
+We plan to redirect; you could use the query string to add the JWT, but I've seen that a hash fragment is more used.
 Ex: `https://frontend.app/callback#jwt=token_here&expires_at=some_date`.

-The expiration date could be extract from the JWT, but then the client will have to implement a JWT library to decode it, so to make the life easier I just added it there too.
+The expiration date could be extracted from the JWT, but then the client will have to implement a JWT library to decode it, so to make the life easier I just added it there too.

 ```go
 http.Redirect(w, r, callback.String(), http.StatusFound)
 ```

-Finally we just redirect to that URL with a `302 Found`.
+Finally we just redirect with a `302 Found`.

 ---